 Green oases in the middle of the city

-• Nazhvan Forest Park – ideal for walks and birdwatching
+Nazhvan Forest Park – ideal for walks and birdwatching

-• Mellat Park – popular city park with recreational activities
+Mellat Park – popular city park with recreational activities

 Craftsmanship

-Traditional Craftsmanship of Isfahan
+Traditional Crafts of Isfahan

 Persian Carpets

 Isfahan carpets are among the most valuable in the world.
 They are known for their finest knots, symmetrical patterns, and the use of natural dyes.
-A high-quality Isfahan carpet can take several years to produce.
+A high-quality Isfahan carpet can take several years to complete.

 Miniature Painting